I've been so lucky to have had horses in my life since the 1960's - it really was a case of right place, right time.

 The bit in the middle - when our horse-world went horribly wrong

-Pre-Kelso days - Blas, Murphy and Cookie, in our idyllic piece of toxic Wiltshire heaven
+Pre-Kelso days - Blas, Murphy and Cookie, and our idyllic piece of toxic Wiltshire heaven

 And yes, before anyone says it, that was me taking the scissors to Cookie's mane ...